+This prompted the market to shift to freelancers and independent contractors to take their place in an unsteady economy.
 While many people predicted that this would be a short-lived phenomenon, that hasn’t been the case at all.

-In fact, 57 US Million Workers are part of the gig economy.
+In fact, 57 US Million workers are part of the gig economy because they have found gig jobs that offer quick ways to make 500 dollars or more each week.
 Many people have flourished being freelancers, and they feel that it is the way forward.
 Clocking in and out of work has seen to be less desirable these days compared to earlier.

 Gig Economy Examples

 We are smack dab in what we call the gig economy – where independent contractors and side hustlers are doing just as well for themselves compared to the people working regular shifts at a job.
 This has impacted the economy considerably – the Freelancers Union has over 300k members meaning over 35% of the total US workforce are freelancers.
 This equates to about $1.4 trillion last year.

 What this means is that more people are inclined to create their own jobs.
 There is a lot of debate about this and how it affects the economy in the long run, but gig workers are quite upbeat about it.
 According to HustlerGigs.com, some freelancers feel that working gigs can even lead to better work opportunities.

 The Best Gig Economy Jobs

 Want free money?

 Here are more than a few side gig opportunities that you can try that you can do near you.

 “This list of gig economy apps is curated by us to maximize your profit for the effort you put in and over a wide variety of different things you can get done.”